Ex-Virginia teacher charged in hack of celebrities, others

 RICHMOND, Va.
 (AP) — A former Virginia high school teacher has agreed to plead guilty in a hacking scheme that allowed him to obtain nude photographs and other private information from more than 200 people, including celebrities.

-Documents filed in federal court show that Christopher Brannan, a former teacher at Lee-Davis High School, was charged in April with aggravated identity theft and unauthorized access to a protected computer.
+Christopher Brannan, 30, a former teacher at Lee-Davis High School, was charged in April with aggravated identity theft and unauthorized access to a protected computer, according to documents filed in U.S. District Court.

 Brannan has agreed to plead guilty to both counts.
 Under a plea agreement, Brannan’s lawyer and prosecutors will recommend a prison sentence of nearly three years.
 A hearing is scheduled Monday in Richmond.